 None of these symptoms are usually anything to worry about but if you’re concerned you should see your GP.

-The menopause is a completely natural part of ageing and many women ‘self-diagnose’ themselves as their periods become irregular.
+Menopause is a natural part of ageing, and many women ‘self-diagnose’ themselves as their periods become irregular.

 - your symptoms are bad

-Your periods being absent for a year combined with your age are the main clinical indicators of menopause — so a blood test won’t always be offered But in some cases, you will be offered one — for example, if you’re under the age of 45.
-You can also do a finger-prick blood at home test to check if you might be menopausal.
+Your periods being absent for a year, combined with your age, are the main clinical indicators of menopause — so a blood test won’t always be offered.
+But in some cases, you will be offered one — for example, if you’re under the age of 45.

-Keep in mind that not all blood tests are ‘diagnostic’.
+Keep in mind that not all blood tests are diagnostic.
 Some tests are used to build a picture of what’s going on inside your body.
-Checking in on your female hormones at this point can help do that.

 What’s in a menopause blood test?

-An NHS GP will most likely just measure your FSH levels alone.
-Other tests might be included depending on your symptoms and any current or past medical conditions.
+A GP will most likely measure your FSH levels alone.
+Other tests might be included depending on your symptoms and current or past medical conditions.